Retail interview questions to hire the right candidate

 - A quick learner, especially if they have no retail experience.

-- Able to multi-task and make practical contributions the team.
+- Able to multi-task and make practical contributions to the team.

 - Willing to improve their selling skills.